MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/alert_manager_config.md

 #### Pre-requisite(s):

-1) configure a Slack webhook to receive alerts (I use Slack as it's the easiest to setup).
+1) Configure a Slack webhook to receive alerts (I use Slack as it's the easiest to setup).
 Just Google "Slack API", their documentation is great and easy to follow so you shouldn't have any issues.
 TL/DR: you're going to create a Slack channel to receive the alerts and then a webhook that allows you to ping that channel.
 2) Create a secret containing the webhook in each and every namepace you want to receive alerts for.
-Tip: create the first secret and then click hamburger menu and select "clone" to copy it over to the other namespaces.
+Tip: create the first secret and then click the hamburger menu and select "clone" to copy it over to the other namespaces.

 #### Setting up alerts

-1) The firs step is to create an alert config Go into the left hand menu: Monitoring --> Alerting --> AlertmanagerConfigs.
+1) The first step is to create an alert config: go into the left hand menu: Monitoring --> Alerting --> AlertmanagerConfigs.
 Ignore Routes & Receivers, it's been deprecated.
 You'll see a screen like the below, click "Create"

 ![Alert-Manager-Configs](images/alert-manager-configs.png)

 2) Input the name of the config and click create.
-For some odd reason you can't figure the receiver and route until you create the config, would be great if you could do it all at once.
+For some odd reason you can't configure the receiver and route until you create the config, would be great if you could do it all at once.

 ![Create Config](images/create_config.png)